DirtyHairy/typescript-deferred/README.md

 invocations of `then`), you'll have to cast.

 The full Typescript interface is described by the Typescript header `typescript_deferred.d.ts`.

+### Warning: then vs. type safety

+Using `then` to attach an error handler without providing a success handle allows you to accidentially bypass Typescript's type system:

+    // Create a new deferred for a string var deferred: tsd.DeferredInterface<string> = tsd.create();

+    // Transform into a promise for a number var promise: tsd.PromiseInterface<number> =
+        deferred.promise.then(undefined, () => 10);

+    // Whoops, promise now wraps a string (contrary to its type!) deferred.resolve('foo');

+The reason for this behavior is that `undefined` passes as a perfectly valid value for `tsd.ImmediateSuccessCB<string, number>` but actually causes the string value to propagate if the deferred is resolved.

+Unfortunately, there is no way to avoid this trap without departing from the Promises/A+ spec.
+If you want fully typed code without this kind of hidden type violations, you should use the `otherwise` method described above if you just want to attach an error handler which cannot change the type wrapped by the promise.
+Note that using `then` to attach just a success handler or both handler is fine and cannot lead to type violation.

 # Building and Tests